ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 <ExpandableCard
 title="'When withdrawals are enabled, stakers will all exit at once.'" contentPreview="❌ False.
-Validator exits are rate limited for security reasons."> After the _Shanghai_ update enabled withdrawals, all validators will be incentivized to withdraw their staking balance above 32 ETH, and depending on the APR and total ETH staked, they may also be incentivized to exit their validator(s) to reclaim their entire balance.
+Validator exits are rate limited for security reasons.">

+After the Shanghai update enabled withdrawals, all validators will be incentivized to withdraw their staking balance above 32 ETH, as these funds to not add to yield, and are otherwise locked.
+Depending on the APR (determined by total ETH staked), they may be incentivized to exit their validator(s) to reclaim their entire balance, or potentially to stake even more using their rewards to earn more yield.

 An important caveat here, full validator exits are rate limited by the protocol, so only 6 validators may exit per epoch (every 6.4 minutes, so 1350/day, or only ~43,200 ETH/day, out of >10 million ETH staked).
-This rate limit adjusts depending on total ETH stake, and acts as a bottle neck to prevent a mass exodus of funds, or a potential attacker from committing a slashable offense and exiting all funds in the same epoch before the slashing penalty could be issued.
+This rate limit adjusts depending on total ETH staked, and acts as a bottle neck to prevent a mass exodus of funds, or a potential attacker from committing a slashable offense and exiting all funds in the same epoch before the slashing penalty could be issued.

 The APR is intentionally dynamic, allowing a market of stakers to find a balance of how much they're willing to be paid to help secure the network.
 When withdrawals are enabled, if the rate is too low, then validators will exit, at a rate limited by the protocol.
-Gradually this will raise the rate of return for everyone who remains, slowly attracting new or returning stakers yet again.
+Gradually this will raise the APR for everyone who remains, slowly attracting new or returning stakers yet again.
 </ExpandableCard>

 <ExpandableCard